calebjmatthews/cavern-havok-2/conceit.md

 * Sturdy: 1 Defense to user.
 * Toxic: 1 Poison to target.
 * Holy: 1 Regen to target.

+## Spelunking
+* Broken up into several encounters, with more generic "chambers" in between that contain helpful or neutral characters.
+* Chamber characters: Wandering Salamanders, Mysterious Figures who make "predictions", a ghost fountain to enchant existing ephemeral equipment, some Character who gives you something burdensome that is valuable later, wandering chef who gives free food
+  * Wandering Salamanders eat cinders, in exchange for equipment.
+"The Salamander looked at you.
+Something in her bearing suggested if you give her cinders to eat, she might spit out useful equipment.
+The Salamander had very expressive eyes."

 ## Technical Considerations
 * Battlefield state is passed to each client each round, with user/enemy comands creating outcomes that are applied to the battlefield state.